eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ### Gather

 [Gather](https://gather.town/) is applicable for online only Hackathons.
 A dedicated area of the space is created by the Secretariat.
-The area includes tables that are assigned to teams.
-Seats around the table facilitate group discussions within the team.
+The area includes tables, identified by letters of the alphabet, that teams are free to self assign and use as and when they like.
+Eight to ten seats around each table facilitate group discussions within the team.
 A whiteboard or shared notes tablet (via CodiMD) at tables facilitates sharing of information within the team.
 The tables also facilitate collaboration across teams.
 One cautionary note, Gather has relative high network bandwidth and CPU requirements, and as such may not be well suited for some Hackathon participants.

 # Statistics and Metrics